 Villa Barone Ristorante Italiano

-From the moment you dip your bread into the olive oil and spice, the vibe here makes for a homey meal.
-The Farfalla Mamma Felicia dish pairs the bite of broccoli rabe with sharp provolone—as at home in South Philly as Jersey.
-Saltimbocca and eggplant parm evoke childhood memories.
+From the moment you dip your bread into the spiced olive oil, the vibe here makes for a homey meal.
+The Farfalla Mamma Felicia dish pairs the bite of broccoli rabe with sharp provolone—an ode to South Philly.
+Saltimbocca and eggplant Parm evoke childhood memories.
 Then there’s the tidy menu of pizzas, a nod to the family’s Neapolitan culinary roots.
-BYO—JH
+BYO. —JH

 753 Haddon Avenue, 856-858-2999